libslack(list) - list module

 List *list_unshift_unlocked(List *list, void *item)

-Equivalent to list_unshift(3) except that list is not write-locked.
+Equivalent to list_unshift(3) except that list

 List *list_unshift_int(List *list, int item)

-Equivalent to list_unshift(3) except that item is an integer.
+Equivalent to list_unshift(3) except that item

 List *list_unshift_int_unlocked(List *list, int item)

-Equivalent to list_unshift_int(3) except that list is not write-locked.
+Equivalent to list_unshift_int(3) except that list

 List *list_splice(List *list, ssize_t index, ssize_t range, list_copy_t *copy)

-Removes a sublist from list starting at index, with length range, after copying the items with copy (if not null).
-If index or range are negative, they refer to item positions relative to the end of the list (-1 is the position after the last item, -2 is the position of the last item and so on).
+is the position of the last item and so on).
 On success, returns the sublist.
 It is the caller's responsibility to deallocate the new list with list_release(3) or list_destroy(3).
-It is strongly recommended to use list_destroy(3), because it also sets the pointer variable to null.
-On error, returns null with errno set appropriately.
+It is strongly recommended to use list_destroy(3), because it also sets the pointer variable to null

 List *list_splice_unlocked(List *list, ssize_t index, ssize_t range, list_copy_t *copy)

-Equivalent to list_splice(3) except that list is not write-locked.
+Equivalent to list_splice(3) except that list

 List *list_splice_with_locker(Locker *locker, List *list, ssize_t index, ssize_t range, list_copy_t *copy)

-Equivalent to list_splice(3) except that multiple threads accessing the new list will be synchronised by locker.
+Equivalent to list_splice(3) except that multiple threads accessing the new list will be synchronised by locker

 List *list_splice_with_locker_unlocked(Locker *locker, List *list, ssize_t index, ssize_t range, list_copy_t *copy)

-Equivalent to list_splice_with_locker(3) except that list is not write-locked.
+Equivalent to list_splice_with_locker(3) except that list

 List *list_sort(List *list, list_cmp_t *cmp)

-Sorts the items in list, using the item comparison function cmp, and qsort(3) for lists of fewer than 10000 items, and hsort(3) for larger lists.
-On success, returns list.
-On error, returns null with errno set appropriately.
+, and qsort(3) for lists of fewer than 10000 items, and hsort(3) for larger lists.
+On success, returns list

 List *list_sort_unlocked(List *list, list_cmp_t *cmp)

-Equivalent to list_sort(3) except that list is not write-locked.
+Equivalent to list_sort(3) except that list

 void list_apply(List *list, list_action_t *action, void *data)

-Invokes action for each of list's items.
-The arguments passed to action are the item, a pointer to the loop variable containing the item's position within list, and data.
-On error, sets errno appropriately.
+are the item, a pointer to the loop variable containing the item's position within list

 void list_apply_rdlocked(List *list, list_action_t *action, void *data)

-Equivalent to list_apply(3) except that list is read-locked rather than write-locked.
-Use this in preference to list_apply(3) when list and its items will not be modified during the iteration.
+is read-locked rather than write-locked.
+Use this in preference to list_apply(3) when list

 void list_apply_wrlocked(List *list, list_action_t *action, void *data)

-Equivalent to list_apply(3) except that this function name makes the fact that list is write-locked explicit.
+Equivalent to list_apply(3) except that this function name makes the fact that list

 void list_apply_unlocked(List *list, list_action_t *action, void *data)

-Equivalent to list_apply(3) except that list is not write-locked.
+Equivalent to list_apply(3) except that list

 List *list_map(List *list, list_release_t *destroy, list_map_t *map, void *data)

-Creates and returns a new list containing the return values of map, invoked once for each item in list.
-The arguments passed to map are the item, a pointer to the loop variable containing the item's position within list, and data. destroy will be the item destructor for the new list.
+will be the item destructor for the new list.
 It is the caller's responsibility to deallocate the new list with list_release(3) or list_destroy(3).
-It is strongly recommended to use list_destroy(3), because it also sets the pointer variable to null.
-On success, returns the new list.
-On error, returns null with errno set appropriately.
+It is strongly recommended to use list_destroy(3), because it also sets the pointer variable to null

 List *list_map_unlocked(List *list, list_release_t *destroy, list_map_t *map, void *data)

-Equivalent to list_map(3) except that list is not read-locked.
+Equivalent to list_map(3) except that list

 List *list_map_with_locker(Locker *locker, List *list, list_release_t *destroy, list_map_t *map, void *data)

-Equivalent to list_map(3) except that multiple threads accessing the new list will be synchronised by locker.
+Equivalent to list_map(3) except that multiple threads accessing the new list will be synchronised by locker

 List *list_map_with_locker_unlocked(Locker *locker, List *list, list_release_t *destroy, list_map_t *map, void *data)

-Equivalent to list_map_with_locker(3) except that list is not read-locked.
+Equivalent to list_map_with_locker(3) except that list

 List *list_grep(List *list, list_query_t *grep, void *data)